 - Damage caused by Pests- Most renters insurance policies don’t cover damage costs caused by bed bugs, ants, and rodents.
 These are classified as a maintenance issue and failure to provide ongoing maintenance doesn't meet the standard for coverage.
 It's important to note that most residential leases leave the tenant responsible for pest remediation.
 The exception to this is in the event the pests at the property prior to moving in.

 - Flood and Earthquake Damages- Earthquake and flood damages are also not covered by a renters policy, especially in areas prone to these natural disasters.
 Nevertheless, some companies offer coverage of these disasters at premium rates.

-- Car Damages or Theft- If you have a car, its theft or damage won’t be covered by your renters’ policy.
-You’ll need a car insurance policy that offers comprehensive coverage.
+- Car Damages or Theft- If you have a car, its theft or damage won’t be covered by your renters policy.
+You’ll need a seperate policy for auto insurance that offers comprehensive coverage.
 However, renters insurance will cover the belongings that were inside your car when it was stolen.

-- Roommates- A renters insurance policy doesn’t cover damages to your roommate’s belongings.
+- Roommates- A renters insurance policy doesn’t cover damages to your roommate’s personal possessions.
 If you want them covered, you should include the items in your insurance policy.

 Do You Need Renters Insurance?

 It’s all up to you to decide whether you need renters insurance or not.
 If you’re finding it hard to make this decision, start by evaluating your personal finances and your possessions.
 If you live in a small studio apartment with simple furnishings, and you’re sure that you can replace them from your pocket without any struggles, you may not want renters insurance.